Finding Beau

 PET GRIEF

-Grief is not recognised in our society today even though it is directly related to the love we feel for the one we have lost.
+Grief is not recognised in our society today even though Grief is directly related to the Love we feel for the one we have lost.
 Grief is the price tag on Love.

 Elisabeth Kubler-Ross in her book On Grief and Grieving writes: "The death of a loved one is unmatched for its emptiness and profound sadness.
 An unimaginable, indescribable loss has taken place.
 No one can give you words to make you feel better.
 Your loss stands alone in its meaning to you, in its painful uniqueness.